Jake the Dog: Background

 According to the series, Jake was conceived when his father, Joshua, was bitten by the shapeshifting extra-dimensional creature Warren Ampersand during a detective investigation with his wife Margaret, and was later born from a pustule on his father's head originating from the creature's bite.
 It is inferred that Jake's magical powers are a result of his biological relationship with Ampersand, though he is apparently unaware of the circumstances of his birth and instead believes his powers to be the result of having rolled around in a "magical mud puddle" as a pup.
-In one of the episodes that shows him as a pup, it shows that he had a best friend named Anna Spurrier that was a leaf bunny, but disappeared unexpectedly and was never seen again.
 After his birth, Jake was raised normally by Joshua and Margaret as their son, alongside their own biological son Jermaine and their adoptive human son Finn.

 Little has been shown in the series about Jake's subsequent childhood life with his family, though in his youth, he was known to be a successful criminal and the leader of his own gang, a position he later retired from to take part in a more respectable life as an adventurer with Finn.
 Around this time, he also began a romantic relationship with Lady Rainicorn, with whom he has five children—daughters Charlie, Viola, and Jake Jr., and sons T.V. and Kim Kil Whan.
-The finale episode, "Come Along With Me", reveals that Jake's hybrid descendants will become the continent's dominant species in a thousand years.
+Although Jake eventually passes away at some point after the end of the series, "Come Along With Me", "Graybles 1000+", and Fionna and Cake show glimpses of a future Ooo in which Jake's descendants have established a spacefaring civilization.

 Appearances

-Jake the Dog is the main character of Adventure Time and often appears alongside his best friend and adopted brother Finn the Human.
+Jake the Dog is one of the main characters of Adventure Time and often appears alongside his best friend and adopted brother Finn the Human.

 In the series finale "Come Along With Me," Finn and Jake help Princess Bubblegum fight her dictatorial uncle Gumbald.
 Realizing that violence is not the answer to the conflict, they ally with Gumbald to defeat the evil deity GOLB, who is intent on destroying Ooo.
 GOLB is defeated, although Fern dies in the aftermath.
 Jake and Finn promises to plant Fern's seedling in the ruins of the treehouse, which has been destroyed.
 The seedling grows into a new treehouse, with a grass sword inside.
-Finn and Jake are shown relaxing on a beach.
+Finn and Jake are shown relaxing on a beach witnessing the humans return to Ooo for the first time in centuries.

-The Adventure Time: Distant Lands special "Together Again" takes place sometime after the end of the series, when Jake has died of old age.
-He then journeys through the Dead Worlds to be reunited with Finn, who is also deceased.
-After reuniting with Finn in the afterlife, the two choose to reincarnate back into the living world.
+The Adventure Time: Distant Lands special "Together Again" takes place sometime after the end of the series, after Jake has died.
+Finn, who has recently died, journeys through the Dead Worlds to be reunited with Jake, who died many years before him.
+After they reunite in the afterlife, the two choose to reincarnate back into the living world.